Luxoft/qml-coreui/docs/guide/start.md

 # Getting Started

+> All models are wrong,
+> some of them are useful
+> - George Box

 !!! warning

     The project and the architecture created by `coreui-admin` is only meant to be used for educational purpose.